andreas-stefani/riscv-instruction-profiler/README.md

 `analyse.py` compares the instructions found in each binary against the full RV64I+M instruction set and reports which instructions are used, unused, and never touched across any benchmark.

 ## Results
-Out of 83 instructions in RV64I+M, 27 of them are never used across any benchmark.
+Out of 83 instructions in RV64I+M, 27 of them are never used across all benchmarks.
 This suggests a FlexIC chip targeting these workloads could drop them with no impact on correctness.

 | Benchmark | Instructions Used | Instructions Missing |